geovedi/book-notes/2010/the-big-short.notes.md

   - Eisman's frustration with the financial industry's discrediting and subsequent enrichment using government interventions reflects the ongoing dysfunction.
   - The 2008 crisis was more complex than a simple panic; it highlighted the collapse of major Wall Street firms and the widespread losses.
   - The transformation of Wall Street over the decades contributed to a flawed system that favored speculation over real economic value.
-  - The author's encounter with Gutfreund prompts reflection on the changes and complexity of the financial world.
+  - Lewis's encounter with Gutfreund prompts reflection on the changes and complexity of the financial world.
   - The article ends with a metaphorical observation on the appeal of gaining something for nothing, echoing the themes of Wall Street's incentives and consequences.